Model Adapters: The Semantic Engine

 // #endregion docs

-SpeechModelV3
+Upstream reference: SpeechModelV3

-TranscriptionModelV3
+Upstream reference: TranscriptionModelV3

-| Ecosystem | Adapter Factory | Upstream Interface | Deep Link |
+| Ecosystem | Adapter factory | Upstream interface | Deep link |

 |---|---|---|---|

-| AI SDK | fromAiSdkModel | LanguageModel (V1/V2) | Docs |
+| Vercel AI SDK | fromAiSdkModel | LanguageModel version one and two | Docs |

 | LangChain | fromLangChainModel | BaseChatModel | Docs |